Introduction to Core ML conversion tool

 And you’re done!
 First part achieved 🎉

 Now that we have the right tools installed, we need a model to convert!
 I chose to use a Caffe model, because it’s the one I know the best.
+In order to convert, we need:

 -